gokul-ml2ds/video-ingestion-pipeline/README.md

 # Video Processing and Monitoring Application

-This project is designed to monitor a specified directory for video files, process them, and update a database with the results.
-It includes a GUI for easy interaction and uses Kafka for message brokering.
+This application efficiently monitors a designated directory for incoming video files, processes them, and updates a database with the results.
+It features a user-friendly GUI for seamless interaction and leverages Kafka for robust message brokering.

 ## Tech Stack